yesnik/linux-guides/prometheus/pushgateway.md

 [Pushgateway](https://github.com/prometheus/pushgateway) is a push acceptor for ephemeral and batch jobs.

-It's recommended to use it for cron jobs or other short living processes.
+It's recommended to use it for cron jobs or other short living processes (see [details](https://prometheus.io/docs/practices/pushing/)).

 ## Installation